The Psychology of Discounts

 Learning which discounts work for you

-Since there are so many ways for you to position discounts with your customers, it’s important to understand which are the most effective in driving sales and increasing basket sizes.
+Since there are so many ways to position discounts with your customers, it’s important to understand which are the most effective in driving sales and increasing basket sizes.

 To do this it is recommend testing multiple variations of a discount to see which have the most impact.
 For example, you can alternate between percentage off and multi-buy discounts that have the same level of savings over several weeks.
 Based on the results, you’ll have a better understanding of which discounts best appeal to your customers.
 Keep in mind that discounts are not always one size fits all.
-It is quite possible that different products and product categories require different discount types.
+Different products and product categories may require different discount types.
 Testing different discount types should be performed across a range of product types.

 Once you have a better understanding of how discounts impact your specific customers, you will be in a much better position to mix up your campaigns to boost sales and create a greater shopping experience.